slepc/slepc/doc/source/documentation/manual/pep.md

  The way this is implemented in SLEPc is that the `ST` object is in charge of computing the $T_k$ matrices, so that the `PEP` solver operates with these matrices as it would with the original $A_i$ matrices, without changing its behaviour.
 We say that `ST` performs the transformation.

-An alternative would be to apply the shift-and-invert spectral transformation to the linearization equation {math:numref}`eq:firstcomp` in a smart way, making the polynomial eigensolver aware of this fact so that it can exploit the block structure of the linearization.
+An alternative would be to apply the shift-and-invert spectral transformation to the linearization {math:numref}`eq:firstcomp` in a smart way, making the polynomial eigensolver aware of this fact so that it can exploit the block structure of the linearization.
 Let $S_\sigma:=(L_0-\sigma L_1)^{-1}L_1$, then when the solver needs to extend the Arnoldi basis with an operation such as $z=S_\sigma w$, a linear solve is required with the form

 ```{math}
 :label: eq:sinvpeplin